 - John Muir Trail over Cathedral Pass, which is one mile shorter but more heavily used;

 A few hours on low-use trails is an opportunity to recharge for the final push.
 From the Isberg Pass Trail, the Yosemite High Route is off-trail for 18 out of the next 19 miles, as it explores the alpine benches and upper headwaters of Foerster Creek, the Lyell Fork of the Merced, Hutchings Creek, Maclure Creek, Kuna Creek, and Parker Pass Creek.
-Shade and protected campsites are sparse through this section.
+Shade and protected campsites are sparse throughout this section.

 At Russell Pass, the Yosemite High Route attains its highest elevation, 12,240+ feet above sea level.
 It’s only Class 2, but the rapid melting of the Macclure Glacier has made it more difficult, because the recently exposed talus and blockfield is not yet stable.

 It’s all downhill after the Yosemite High Route crosses the Kuna Crest.
-From Spillway Lake, it follows the trail to the Mono/Parker Pass Trailhead on Tioga Road, or finishes at Tuolumne Meadows after a few plesant off-trail miles along the Dana Fork of the Tuolumne River.
+From Spillway Lake, it follows the trail to the Mono/Parker Pass Trailhead on Tioga Road, or finishes at Tuolumne Meadows after a few pleasant off-trail miles along the Dana Fork of the Tuolumne River.